Lime Canyon Wilderness Area

 Wildlife

-Mammals include horses or burrows (droppings only), white-tailed antelope squirrels, desert cottontail, black-tailed jackrabbit, and desert woodrats.
+Mammals include feral cows and burrows, white-tailed antelope squirrels, desert cottontail, black-tailed jackrabbit, and desert woodrats.
 Reptiles include desert tortoise and a variety of snakes and lizards.
 Bird include House Finch, Red-tailed Hawk, Common Raven, Black-tailed Gnatcatcher, Loggerhead Shrike, Northern Harrier, and Gambel's Quail.

 Archaeology